NickCarneiro/dakarandphp/readme.md

 I picked up a copy of `PoC || GTFO` from Barnes and Noble and this snippet was in there.

 Pretty neat.

-It takes about a minute to generate a single byte on my machine.
+This is much faster than the JavaScript implementation because we can a microseconds wall clock instead of millis.